 Klaus Voormann: bass guitar

 Uncredited: backing vocals, tubular bells

-One of the highlights of the Dark Horse album, Ding Dong, Ding Dong was also issued as a festive single in December 1974.
+One of the highlights of George Harrison's Dark Horse album, Ding Dong, Ding Dong was also issued as a festive single in December 1974.

 1974 was a mixed year for Harrison.
 He split from his first wife Pattie Boyd, launched his own record label Dark Horse Records, and produced albums for Ravi Shankar and Splinter.
 He also recorded the Dark Horse album, and made plans for his first full tour of the US at the end of the year.